NorthernLight1/N.EntityFrameworkCore.Extensions/README.md

   //This will delete all products that are under $5.35
   dbcontext.Products.Where(x => x.Price < 5.35M).DeleteFromQuery()
 ```
-  **InsertFromQuery() - Inserts records from the database using a LINQ query without loading data in the context**
+  **InsertFromQuery() - Inserts records from the database using a LINQ query without loading data into DbContext**
    ```
   var dbcontext = new MyDbContext();